mindis/snowplow.github.com/analytics/tools-and-techniques/get-started-analysing-snowplow-data-with-r.md

 <a name="more-complex-example"><h2>5.
 A more complicated example: comparing visit characteristics by a range of dimensions</h2></a>

-The previous example was simple start.
+The previous example a was simple enough start.
 It didn't enable us to do anything that could not easily be achieved using any other visualization tool.

-In our second example, we'll pull a more complicated data set from Snowplow, and try out some visualizations in GGPlot (boxplot and jittered scattergrams) that I think are awesome at conveying distribution information, and are not well supported by other tools.
+In our second example, we'll pull a more complicated data set from Snowplow, and try out some visualizations in GGPlot2 (boxplot and jittered scattergrams) that I think are awesome at conveying distribution information, and are not well supported by other tools.

 For this example, we're going to look at visit data by a number of different dimensions, and produce different plots to see how different visit characteristics vary with those different dimensions.
 This is classically something that is well supported by a BI / OLAP tool like Tableau.
 The example shows that R has those same capabilities, and in addition, a broader set of visualizations to enable us to unpick relationships between metrics and dimensions.

 First, we need to design a SQL query to pull the cut of data we want.
 In this case, we want visit level data.
 We want to capture the following metrics for each visit:

 * Number of distinct pages viewed (i.e. breadth of content engaged with)
-* Total number of events (as a measure of engagement)
+* Total number of events (as a measure of depth engagement)

 With the following dimensions: